juxt/yada/README.md

        :response "<h1>Hello World!</h1>"}}})
 ```

 This is a simple example, there are a lot more options in yada than can be expressed here, but the approach is the same.
-The data configuration can be hand-authored, or generated programmatically leading enabling creation of consisntent APIs at an industrial scale.
+The data configuration can be hand-authored, or generated programmatically leading enabling creation of consistent APIs at an industrial scale.

 ## Dependencies